I had lunch last week with two friends who opened their own salons last year.

 There are many things to consider when choosing a salon location.

-Not that this article is part of a full series of posts on how to open a salon.
+This article is part of a full series of posts on how to open a salon.
 I strongly recommend you go through my opening-a-salon checklist here to learn more.